mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:00:00]
 **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
-I'm your host-Dr. McKayla, and today I have the pleasure to talk to Trier Bryant and Kim Scott who just released their newest book, 'Just Work'.
+I'm your host-Dr. Michaela, and today I have the pleasure to talk to Trier Bryant and Kim Scott who just released their newest book, 'Just Work'.
 But before I start, I want to tell you more about CodeSubmit.
 The best take home assignment platform to streamline your tech recruiting.